-for an Emissions Test (Smog Check).

-3. RED LED - Indicates there is a problem with one or more of the vehicle's systems.
+- From the code retrieval procedure, determine the status of each Monitor (a solid Monitor icon shows Monitor "Has Run" status, a flashing Monitor icon indicates "Has Not Run" status).
+Take this information to an emissions professional to determine (based on your test results) if your vehicle is ready for an Emissions Test (Smog Check). - 3.
+RED LED Indicates there is a problem with one or more of the vehicle's systems.
 A vehicle displaying a red LED is definitely not ready for an Emissions Test (Smog Check).
-The red LED is also an indication that there are Diagnostic Trouble Code(s) present (displayed on the Scan Tool's The Multifunction Indicator screen).
-(Check Engine) Lamp on the vehicle's instrument panel will light steady.
-The problem that is causing the red LED to must be repaired before

-Emissions Test (Smog Check) can be performed.
-It is also suggested that the vehicle be inspected/repaired before driving the vehicle further.
+The red LED is also an indication that there are Diagnostic Trouble Code(s) present Code (displayed on the Reader's Malfunction screen).
+The Indicator (Check Engine) Lamp on the vehicle's instrument panel will light steady.
+The problem that is causing the red LED to light must be repaired before an Emissions Test (Smog Check) can be performed.
+It is also suggested that the vehicle be inspected/ repaired before driving the vehicle further.